D067659/tpmc_documentation/technical_documentation/master_service.md

 In the first place, each part of the JSONs content is evaluated.
 This means, operations are executed (each operations has information stored what an action should look like) and the result is stored in a variable, if a variable name was specified via the UI (to hand-over information from one action to another).
 If the current component is a list, this means that an OR operation needs to be performed on those components, which are present in the identified list.
 An operation (action) is explained by the parameters.
 After resolving and transforming those parameters into required fields for this action, the `/invoke_function/` endpoint of the Service Provider handles the real execution of the action (and the forwarding of the result back).
 It is mentionable that the services were desigend in a way, that the **Master Service is always the brain** of the project, while the **Service Provider is the mechanical hand**.

 Besides the mentioned operations, other components of a given routine are conditions, specifying a momentum of execution for the operations.
 Currently supported condition types are:

 * Number-Relations: Triggers if one number is bigger than another (e.g. stock prices, exchange rate, degree celcius)
 * Timer-Based: Triggers if a specific time in a given timezone is reached

-The process flow of conditions is comparable to operations: The required information is extracted from handed-in parameters and it is then decidable whether a operation is required to be executed.
+The process flow of conditions is comparable to operations: The required information is extracted from handed-in parameters and it is then decidable whether the routine is interrupted, or a operation is allowed to be executed.
 Those evaluable components are checked regularly until the condition is met and the operation executed.

 The algorithm continues with this logic untill no more components have been handed-over from the Frontend to the Backend.
 If all of the components were computed succesfully, the Backend returns the success message `Successfully finished routine!`.
 In an error case, the specific error, caused by a component, is presented as the response.